betherworld/FAVOR/Code/README.md

 ```
 truffle compile --all
 truffle migrate --reset
-(npm run rebuild if problems with liteserver)
+(npm rebuild if problems with liteserver)
 npm run dev
 ```